anseal/it.is.js/README.md

 Because the library was **generated**.

-Correcteness of it's functions is tested on (parially generated) corpus of hundreds values.
+Correctness of it's functions is tested on (partially generated) corpus of hundreds values.

 Performance of it's functions is close to the theoretical maximum.